CurrlyFries/UltimateLinuxGuide/README.md

 for the sake on concistency, I will be doing all generic linux things with the command line (e.g. I will not use the files app to make files, i will use `mkdir`)

+This guide also assumes that you are using bash, idk if people use other shells but this is all bash

 # Contents
 [General](#General)<br>
 [Video](#Video)<br>